xoopscube/legacy/README.md

 **XOOPS Cube** is an Open Source Web Application Platform built with PHP and MySQL empowering webmasters to make a custom content management system and create dynamic and content rich websites with ease.

-**XOOPS Cube Legacy** is a Simple, Secure and Scalable content management system and the "official" distribution of XOOPS Cube Project team.
+**XOOPS Cube Legacy** is a Simple, Secure and Scalable content management system and the package distribution of XOOPS Cube Project Team.

 **The XOOPS Cube Project** is friendly managed, developed and supported by a volunteer group with a multidisciplinary focus to provide a variety of different perspectives and ideas to consider in further development and design.
 XCL Team spirit  aims to strengthen everyone's social network, share the essential knowledge and understanding of the “spirit of open source” necessary to encourage creativity.